 Lastly, the 'superfine' applies to convictions that occurred after the DRP was repealed – September 1, 2019 – and should not be imposed on anyone who received a final conviction before that date.

 About Attorney Douglas E. Huff's

 Attorney Huff is a military veteran with extensive legal experience.
 After graduating from law school, he helped law students prepare for the state bar.
 Later, he served as a lead attorney with the Dallas County Public Defender's Office.
-In 2016, he joined Hamilton Grant PC and is our team's Senior Trial Attorney.
+In 2016, he joined Deandra Grant Law and is our team's Senior Trial Attorney.
 He handles misdemeanor and felony cases and does so with unmatched passion and zest.

 For legal representation from a Dallas team dedicated to serving and helping others, contact us at (214) 225-7117 today.